kennysmithed/oels2020/oels_practical_wk4.md

 The [survey-html-form](https://www.jspsych.org/plugins/jspsych-survey-html-form/) plugin provides a way to mix various response types on a single form - in this example I am going to include a radio-button response (select one from a number of options), a text-box response that only accepts numbers, and a larger text box for more open comments.
 But there are lots of other options - if you are wondering "can I do X?", look at the documentation for the [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) and [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) tags.

-As usual, we do this by creating a single trial - note that it has `type: 'survey-html-form'`, and in my html file I therefore have to load the appropriate plugin (line 8 of self_paced_reading.html does that).
+We include our demographics questionnaire by creating a single trial - note that it has `type: 'survey-html-form'`, and in my html file I therefore have to load the appropriate plugin (line 8 of `self_paced_reading.html` does that).

 ```js
 var demographics_form = {